SWI-Prolog/packages-mqi/mqi_overview.md

 ~~~
  - =|<stringByteLength>|= is the number of bytes of the string to follow (including the =|.\n|=), in human readable numbers, such as `15` for a 15 byte string.
 It must be followed by =|.\n|=.
  - =|<stringBytes>|= is the actual message string being sent, such as =|run(atom(a), -1).\n|=.
 It must always end with =|.\n|=.
 The character encoding used to decode and encode the string is UTF-8.

+> Important: The very first version of MQI (version 0.0) had a bug that required messages sent to (but not received from) MQI to use the count of Unicode code points (*not* bytes).
+This was fixed to properly require byte count in the next version, version 1.0.

 To send a message to the MQI, send a message using the message format above to the localhost port or Unix Domain Socket that the MQI is listening on.
 For example, to run the synchronous goal `atom(a)`, send the following message:
 ~~~